 Choose how you react

-1 You could ignore the behaviour if helps the person calm down.
-However, you and/or someone else probably need to discuss it later.
-If you ignore it totally, you send the message that it was OK.
+1 You could ignore the behaviour if that helps the person calm down.
+However, you and/or someone else probably need to discuss it later with them.
+If you ignore the behaviour totally, you send the message that it was OK.

 2 You can quietly let your relative know their behaviour isn’t appropriate.
 Then calmly suggest how you would prefer them to behave, so everyone feels more at ease.